 Once berries come in season, you’ll most likely find me in the kitchen baking up delicious treats for my family.
 Whenever I make any baked desserts I always start in the frozen and dairy aisles.
 I know for certain that I will need things like eggs, butter, and when making quick treats, frozen crusts, just like in this Mini Lemon Tart Recipe with Phyllo Dough and Fresh Berries.
 When desserts are mini they pack a powerful punch in the flavor department and makes me more conscious of how much I’m eating, which is a good thing.
 However, I always seem to buy whipped cream and ice cream when in the frozen food aisle looking for my baked goodies which then puts me back in eating too much sweets.
 Oh well!!

 Now let’s talk filling.
 Lemon curd is ridiculously easy to make, and it’s only 4 ingredients: eggs, sugar, lemon juice and butter, that’s it!
 You want to whisk together the eggs, sugar and lemon juice in a sauce pot over low heat, again LOW HEAT!!
 If you cook this over even medium heat you may possibly scrambled the eggs.
 This portion takes a little bit of patience and a whole lot of whisking.
 You will notice after a little bit of time that the mixture will begin to become very thick and once it does quickly remove it from the heat and strain it.
-After straining it you then want to stir in the Melt Organic Spread.
-This brand of buttery spread may be my favorite new form of good fat.
-It’s organic and is made from coconut and plant-based oils which makes it vegan!
-Once the Melt spread has melted into the mixture you then pour it carefully into the phyllo dough cups and then you bake it for 15 minutes on 350°.
+After straining it you then want to stir in the butter spread.
+Once the spread has melted into the mixture you then pour it carefully into the phyllo dough cups and then you bake it for 15 minutes on 350°.
 From there, cool them completely before adding whipped cream and fresh berries.

 You want to talk about bite-sized bombs?
 WHOA are these delicious and so easy to make.
 This Mini Lemon Tart Recipe with Phyllo Dough and Fresh Berries has only 6 ingredients and are such a wonderful treat to serve up to friends and family.
 These tarts would be perfect to serve at a party or just as an after-dinner dessert.
 Regardless, they are a must make and soon!